theos/theos.dev/docs/Rootless.md

 Practically all jailbreaks prior to iOS 15 have been 'rootful' as they work on and install files to the (root) system directories (e.g., `/usr`, `/Library`, `/Applications`, etc).
 Moving forward with iOS 15 and beyond, most if not all jailbreaks will have to be 'rootless' as Apple now prevents writing to the system directories with a protection called [Signed System Volume (SSV)](https://support.apple.com/guide/security/signed-system-volume-security-secd698747c9/web).
 There are workarounds for this, namely bindFS, but these are less than ideal.

-Note that 'rootless' does not imply lack of `root` user permissions, contrary to what its name might suggest at a first glance.
+Note that 'rootless' does not imply lack of `root` user permissions, contrary to what its name might suggest.

 To work around SSV, the [Procursus Team](https://github.com/procursusteam/) has thought up a rootless scheme that is now the de facto rootless standard.
 The changes namely involve working in and installing tweaks/addons to `/var/jb` and using the `iphoneos-arm64` package architecture.
 To learn more about the specifics of this implementation, see [The Apple Wiki](https://theapplewiki.com/wiki/Rootless).